Stremio/stremio-addons/documentation/protocol.md

 ``isPeered`` - _optional_ - set this to ``true`` if this stream is peered locally and therefore delivered with a high speed; useful for areas with slow internet connections, such as India

+``widgetSidebar`` - _optional_ - URL to a page that will be shown in the Player sidebar instead of usual contents; the page will be rendered in a restricted web view, appending "?item_hash=" at the end with Item Hash

+``widgetPostPlay`` - _optional_ - URL to a page that will be shown after the playback ends; the page will be rendered in a restricted web view, appending "?item_hash=" at the end with Item Hash

+``widgetPrePlay`` - _optional_ - URL to a page that will be shown before the playback begins, instead of the loading page; the page will be rendered in a restricted web view, appending "?item_hash=" at the end with Item Hash

 _**Tip**: to provide several streams with varying qualities, return an array of [``Stream Objects``](/documentation/protocol.md#stream-object) with different quality tag in their tag array._